knowm/waveforms4j/Dev4Linux.md

 ### Push Changes

-Use Git Cola or the git tools in Eclipse.
+Use Git Cola or the git tools in Eclipse or IntelliJ.